 Prerequisites: Take PO 101, PO 131, PL 101, PS 101, SO 101 or WGS 101.
-Offered: Every other year, Spring

 PO 221.
 Introduction to Latin America.

 This is the transdisciplinary introductory course for the minor in Latin American studies.
 Various disciplines, including history, anthropology, economics and languages, are interwoven in an exploration of concepts, behaviors and traditions associated with Latin America.
 A survey of Latin American regions spanning the Revolutionary period to the present, with a focus on the past 50 years, is utilized to focus the content.